U.S. Government Bonds Fall Amid Upcoming Supply, European Declines

 "There's a lot of anticipation that corporate supply will build pretty heavily in January," while an increase in European government-debt offerings is putting "a great deal of selling pressure" on Treasurys as they often trade in the same direction, said Thomas di Galoma, head of trading at Seaport Global Holdings.
 "There's some real nervousness as we start the new year that yields might slide," said Mr. di Galoma, adding that the 10-year yield could reach as high as 2.75%.

-Shorter-term yields rose as the Treasury scheduled the sale of $160 billion of short-term bills with maturities ranging between one month and one year.
-That helped push yields higher among shorter-term securities.
+The yield on the two-year Treasury note posted its biggest one-day gain since Oct.
+16, as the Treasury sold $160 billion of short-term bills with maturities ranging between one month and one year.
+The two-year Treasury closed at 1.923%, the highest since September 2008.

 Continue Reading Below